 The date changes were submitted for consideration.

-Contact the responsible office to make sure they are aware of the changes that you plan to make.

-Submit a copy of the policy with the proposed changes made in legislative format and a completed Policy Change Cover Sheet to the SCC secretary at NDSU.Policy.Manual@ndsu.edu.
+Submit a copy of the policy with the proposed changes made in legislative format and a completed Policy Change Cover Sheet to the SCC Secretary at NDSU.Policy.Manual@ndsu.edu.

 NEW POLICIES

-Obtain a sample policy template and Policy Change Cover Sheet from the SCC secretary for use in developing the policy.
+Obtain a sample policy template and Policy Change Cover Sheet from the SCC Secretary for use in developing the policy.

 Insert the policy number, version number and date at the top right hand corner of the policy header to identify the version.
 (This draft number and date should be changed each time revisions are made to the policy before it’s approved and sent to the President.)
 EXAMPLE: Policy 350_1 V# mm/dd/yyyy